 How to file bankruptcy in Louisiana without a lawyer

-How to File Bankruptcy in Louisiana Without a Lawyer [2022]
+How to File Bankruptcy in Louisiana Without a Lawyer For Now

 You are not bound to employ a lawyer to file for bankruptcy.
 Should you, however?
 It is entirely defined by the complexity of your particular instance.
 If you have little assets and don’t make loads of money, you might be responsible for filing for bankruptcy on your own (without a lawyer).